Nathaniel-Hulu-Personal-Website/personal-website/README.md

 # personal-website
-This is my personal website about me, and only me.
+This is my personal website respitory.
+It contains the webpage files to the frontpage, about, and portfolio page.
+The stylesheet css file and javascript files are included as well.
-Test